BookStackApp/website/content/blog/bookstack-release-v22-10.md

 I'm highlighting this rather subtle change as an example of spending time to make the little things better for users.
 Upon our upgrade to TinyMCE 5 for the main WYSIWYG editor, it was reported that the new table toolbar icons could be hard to read at a glance.
-After [some discussion to explore the issues](https://github.com/BookStackApp/BookStack/issues/3397), and some trialling of options, I spent an hour or two tweaking the original icons to tweak spacing and sizing to boost legibility where possible.
+After [some discussion to explore the issues](https://github.com/BookStackApp/BookStack/issues/3397), and some trialling of options, I spent an hour or two playing with the original icons to tweak spacing and sizing to boost legibility where possible.
 Here's the result, with the old icons on the top, and the tweaked icons below:

 ![Table toolbar icons comparison, original icons on top, new icons below](/images/2022/10/table-toolbar-icons.png)